 Have you filed for divorce against your spouse?
 Are you worried about assets and what may happen to them?
 If so, it’s important that you contact an experienced divorce attorney.
 A divorce attorney can protect your property with a temporary order, negotiate settlement terms for you, and investigate any hidden assets held by your spouse.

 The attorneys at Law Offices of Shana E. Thompson have years of experience in divorce and family law.
 We have helped numerous clients protect and keep their assets during divorce proceedings.
 Don’t wait another moment wondering what may happen next.
-Call us now at (206) 712-2756 to schedule a free consultation.
+Call us now at (206) 712-2756 to schedule your first consultation.

 Law Offices of Shana E. Thompson accepts clients throughout the greater King County area including Bellevue, Kent, Kirkland, Issaquah and Seattle.
 We also represent clients in surrounding counties such as Everett in Snohomish County.